 Why Making Mom Friends Is Hard

-I already said it took a lot of time and patience.
-Those first few years were hard as new moms because we were all tied to schedules, nap times, and family duties.
+I already said it took a lot of time and patience when making mom friends.
+Those first few years were hard as a new mom because we were all tied to schedules, nap times, and family duties.

 After a while, I got so lonely I decided rejection was better than not trying.
 I kept repeating, “If you want a friend, you have to be a friend.”
-What really got me to call other women was that I was going nuts trapped in the house all day with a munchkin.
+What pushed me to call other women was that I was going nuts trapped in the house all day with a munchkin.
 He was cute, but I needed a life outside of him.

 If you are tired of being alone, make the first move.
 Call some moms and get together.
 You will not be sorry if you do.

 Here are some other ideas on how to develop quality mom friends.
 Try a few of them, eventually one of these tips will be your ticket to a long friendship with another mom.